Planning your visit

 Toilets: None on site

-Surrounded by buildings and fast roads, Brent Reservoir is a Site of Special Scientific Interest with the open water and associated habitats supporting a unusually large selection of wetland birds and plants for an inner city reservoir.
-Perhaps that's why it's an oasis of water, greenery and calm.
-It's just the place to escape the bustle of urban life.
+Surrounded by buildings and fast roads, Brent Reservoir is a Site of Special Scientific Interest, with the open water and associated habitats supporting an unusually large selection of wetland birds and plants for an inner city reservoir.

 Top tip!
 Take binoculars and look for the amazing water birds.
 As well as the odd sailing boat of course.